 Yes, people of all genders enjoy masturbation.
 Regarding the highest frequency, research states that 5% of women masturbate 4-5 times a week, while 20% of men do the same.
 Studies also tell us that people masturbate in many different ways.
 In a private space, there’s truly no right or wrong way to do it.
 The usual act of masturbation involves massaging, rubbing, or touching the genital area in a way that feels best to you personally.

 Usually, the genital area is the focus but other erogenous zones are also great places for rubbing, pressing, or massaging.
 This can include insertion with the fingers or an object, such as a vibrator.
-You can also use toys on other parts of the body to stimulate those zones—as long as it feels good, you’re doing it right.
+You can also use devices on other parts of the body to stimulate those zones—as long as it feels good, you’re doing it right.
 It’s essential to know that there are many different ways to masturbate, and everyone’s body is different in terms of what works for them.